nodejs/node-v0.x-archive/doc/api/script.markdown

 ### Script.runInThisContext(code, [filename])

 Similar to `process.compile`.  `Script.runInThisContext` compiles `code` as if it were loaded from `filename`, runs it and returns the result.
-Running code does not have access to local scope. `filename` is optional.
+Running code does not have access to local scope. `filename` is optional and is only used to clarify debug stack traces by indicating a filename.

 Example of using `Script.runInThisContext` and `eval` to run the same code: